fwbrasil/activate/README.md

 License
 =======

-The code is licensed as LGPL.
+The code is licensed under LGPL.